 New York City still remains the most affected urban area in the world, but current estimates are that hospitalizations and patients requiring ICU care will likely peak this week.

 Other peaks are occurring in much of the US over the next 2 weeks including California and New Jersey, which are said to peak next week.
 Of note, the first major epidemic in the US was in Washington State and it is clear now that they peaked there last week and they are now actually exporting resources to other areas, including New York.
 So there is light at the end of the tunnel!

-Internationally, cases have peaked in most of Europe, but not the UK, which, unfortunately is not showing signs of a peak yet.
+Internationally, cases have peaked in most of Europe, but not the UK, which, unfortunately, is not showing signs of a peak yet.
 Other areas still in the case growth phase include Singapore and Japan (which just yesterday declared a State of Emergency).
 In neither case does this represent a second wave, but an unexpected rapid increase in what had been a fairly slow steady increase.
-The reason for this is unclear in Singapore, but may be an aberration brought on by relatively small numbers.
-In Japan, they had not initially implemented strict social distancing, so this represents a similar rapid bump to what was seen in the US prior to institution of more strict policies.
+The reason for this is unclear in Singapore, but maybe an aberration brought on by relatively small numbers.
+In Japan, they had not initially implemented strict social distancing, so this represents a similar rapid bump to what was seen in the US prior to the institution of more strict policies.

 There are 3 different peaks you will hear about and it’s important to try to know which is being discussed:

 The most important peak in terms of response deals with peak resource use.
 Notably, the estimates on the timing of this have been excellent, but estimates on actual resources have mostly been over-estimates.